Becksteinlab/imdclient/docs/source/protocol_v3.rst

 .. note::

-   Though this packet is sent by the reciever, the rule that all body packets are sent in the native endianness of the machine running the simulation engine still applies here.
+   Though this packet is sent by the receiver, the rule that all body packets are sent in the native endianness of the machine running the simulation engine still applies here.
 The receiver must use the endianness it gets from the :ref:`handshake` and swap the endianness of the indices and forces